grafana/k6-docs/docs/sources/next/javascript-api/k6-html/selection/selection-has.md

 ---
 title: 'Selection.has(selector)'
-excerpt: 'Reduce the set of matched elements to those that have a descendant that matches the selector.'
+descriptiontion: 'Reduce the set of matched elements to those that have a descendant that matches the selector.'
 ---

 # Selection.has(selector)